What Does PCQI Stand For?

 The FDA doesn’t simply require a PCQI to be in place just for the sake of having one.
 The objective of the regulation is to ensure the individual is qualified to create and manage a FSMA-compliant food safety plan.
 Although many facilities already have an appointed individual for managing HACCP, there are some differences among FSMA and HACCP, which is why the need for specific PCQI is warranted.
 Having a designated PCQI can benefit a facility in a number of ways:

 Strong Knowledge of Federal Regulations

 Even though you may have several individuals within your company who could qualify to become a PCQI, enrolling in PCQI training can help employees become familiar with the specific regulations that must be satisfied.
-Not only does this promote ongoing FSMA compliance, but it could also lead to smoother audits.
+Not only does this promote ongoing FSMA compliance, such as the FDA FSVP regulation, but it could also lead to smoother audits.